aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 ## Tunable parameters

-Within the code in the /containers folder of the repository, several tunable parameters can be changed to best align with the use case and document base files.
+Several tunable parameters can be changed to best align with the use case:

-chat.py
+/cloudformation/chatbot_demo_cfn.yml

+- Resource BedrockGuardrail FiltersConfig sets the strength for each type of content filter.
+Additional information on the Bedrock Guardrails filter config is available in the AWS documentation at https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-bedrock-guardrail-contentfilterconfig.html

+/containers/streamlit/chat.py

 - text_gen_config – This is used to set the configuration for Titan Text Express as the LLM used to present answers to the users based on the document context retrieved through OpenSearch.
 Conservative temperature and topP values are set by default to stay close to the original content.
 Additional information on these parameters is available in the AWS documentation at https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-titan-text.html

-index_documents_helper.py

-- text_gen_config – This is used to set the configuration for Titan Text Express as the LLM used to summarize documents used in the document summary index.
-Conservative temperature and topP values are set by default to stay close to the original content.
-Additional information on these parameters is available in the AWS documentation at https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-titan-text.html

-opensearch_retrieve_helper.py
+/containers/streamlit/opensearch_retrieve_helper.py

 - use_summary – If set to true the relevance of all the text in a document from the document summary index is used as part of the overall relevance score for chunks.
 If set to false the document summary index is not used, and only the full text relevance scores are used to determine the relevance of chunks.